vitaminwater/Daryl/README.md

 ```

-Actually typing `daryl` everytime is already enough for me to forget what I was about to note, to let's just add an alias so we can only type `d`:
+Actually typing `daryl` everytime is already enough for me to forget what I was about to note, so let's just add an alias so we can only type `d`:

 ```sh